 "We will provide the best solutions for our clients and we will always deliver on time!"

-The Helius CoRDe Rabobank Combined Heat and Power Plant in Scotland was inaugurated in April 2013.
+The Rothes CoRDe Combined Heat and Power Plant in Scotland was inaugurated in April 2013.
 It is a good example of how to increase efficiency and protect the environment by utilising resources in an optimal manner.